Liang-ZX/CS6200/Readme.md

 ### gfserver
 The server side interface documented in gfserver.h is inspired by python’s built-in httpserver.
-The existing code in the files handler.c and gfserver_main.c illustrate this usage.
+The existing code in the file gfserver_main.c illustrates this usage.
 Again, for those not familiar with function pointers in C and callbacks, the interface can be confusing.
 The key idea is before starting up the server, the user registers a handler callback with gfserver library which controls how the request will be handled.
 The handler callback should not contain any of the socket-level code.
 Instead, it should use the gfs_sendheader, gfs_send, and potentially the gfs_abort functions provided by the gfserver library.
 Naturally, the gfserver library needs to know which request the handler is working on.
 All of this information is captured in the opaque pointer passed into the handler, which the handler must then pass back to the gfserver library when making these calls.

 ### Submission
 Read the documentation carefully for the requirements.
 When you are ready to